Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

    - The data contained in the LoRaWAN frames will never exceed 3 bytes, this constraint is met.

 ### Interpretation
 The experimentation does not indicate that this subsystem, in its current state, is suitable for campus-wide scale.

 I suspect there are problems with hardware and/or software configuration.
 The RFM95W transceiver is intended to be a cheap LoRa transceiver for hobbyists.
-It is not intended to be a LoRaWAN-compliant device, although it is possible as I have proven.
-The informal range testing I conducted in January indicates the potential of the RFM95W transceivers for point-to-point communication but attempts to replicate those results have failed.
+It is not intended to be a LoRaWAN-compliant device.
+The informal range testing conducted in January indicates the potential of the RFM95W transceivers for point-to-point communication but attempts to replicate those results have failed.
 The point-to-point setup now has similar range to the LoRaWAN range test results.
-I would like to test the true gain of my antennas.
-I suspect they are not as good as they advertise.
 LoRaWAN is known to have long-range capability, although this testing indicates my hardware is not up to the task.
 Better hardware would be the easy solution to this problem.

-I believe, based on how widely used LoRaWAN is in industry and record-setting ranges that have been achieved (up to 830 miles), that LoRaWAN is still a viable option for campus-scale IoT communication, despite the failure of my current hardware/software.
+Despite the failure of my current hardware/software, LoRaWAN is still a viable option for campus-scale IoT communication based on the wide use of LoRaWAN in industry and the incredible ranges that have been achieved with the technology.

 ## Solar Power Subsystem